curol/go-net/README.md

 Parsing, in the context of programming, is the process of analyzing a string of symbols, either in natural language or computer languages, according to the rules of a formal grammar.
 Essentially, it involves taking input data (like code or text), breaking it down, and turning it into a format that's more usable for the program.

+## Serialization

+Serialization of a struct is the process of converting a structured data type (such as a struct) into a format that can be transmitted or stored, such as a byte slice or a string.
+The serialized data can then be transmitted over a network, stored in a file, or sent to another program.

+In the context of the excerpt you provided, the `serializeHead` method of the `Response` struct serializes the head of an HTTP response (the status line and headers) to a byte slice.
+The serialized data can then be sent over a network to a client that requested the response.

+Serialization is often used in distributed systems and network programming, where data needs to be transmitted between different systems or processes.
+The serialized data can be transmitted in a platform-independent format, allowing systems with different architectures or programming languages to communicate with each other.

 ## Encoding vs Decoding

 Encoding and decoding are two related but opposite operations that are commonly used in computer science.